 During and immediately after law school, he published articles discussing the regulation of blockchain by the European Union’s General Data Protection Regulation, proposing options for United States cybersecurity regulation of smart contracts, and studying the national security implications of cryptocurrency financing.
-He is also the co-author of a forthcoming essay discussing a structural solution to mitigating artificial intelligence bias in government agencies.
+He is also the co-author of an essay discussing a structural solution to mitigating artificial intelligence bias in government agencies.
 During his final year of law school, he organized and moderated a panel on Blockchain in FinTech as part of the George Washington Business and Finance Law Program’s inaugural Innovation in Business and Finance Law Conference.

 Prior to and concurrently with his study of the law, Raffi worked on a variety of systems engineering and big data projects for both federal and commercial clients at Deloitte, Booz Allen Hamilton, and a commercial consulting firm.
 In addition, as a legal intern at another corporate law firm, he wrote for their technology, privacy and security blog, researching how emerging technologies and news events intersect with current and upcoming legislation.
 He holds a B.B.A. in computer information systems and finance from James Madison University.

 - Co-author, “Cyber Trends and Investigations in Europe: A Practitioner’s Perspective,” The Guide to Cyber Investigations, second edition (2021)

 - Co-author, “A Structural Solution To Mitigating Artificial Intelligence Bias In Administrative Agencies,” George Washington Law Review Arguendo (July 2021) (see also SSRN link)

 - Co-author, “An Emerging Digital World: The Possibilities and Legal Gray Zones of Non-Fungible Tokens,” Legaltech News and Law.com (June 2, 2021)